BioGenies/MetaboModelleR/README.md

 ## Run easyR

-If you have successfully installed the package, run the GUI using:
+If you have successfully installed the package, run the GUI in your web browser using:

 ``` r
 easyR::easyR_gui()
 ```

 Remember that the column with compound names in your data should be named **Compound**.

+## Frequently asked questions

+1.